Get the facts about Goodwill Industries of the Berkshires and Southern Vermont

 Our Goodwill family stretches throughout the community

 The fabric of our Goodwill family stretches far wider throughout our community than you might expect.
-With over 105,000 donors, 270,000 customers, 1,600 participants, 150 employees, and over 30 community partners in 2018, you are either a part of our Goodwill family or you likely know someone who is.
+With over 100,976 donors, 233,420 customers, 219 employees, 771 participants, 171 people served, and over 30 community partners during 2019-2020, you are either a part of our Goodwill family or you likely know someone who is.
 Without each and every person involved, our ability to carry out the Goodwill mission each year would not be possible.
 Thank you to every donor, every customer, every employee, and every community partner for all that you contribute.
 It is because of you that we are able to continue helping people gain the skills they need to find and keep employment each year, thereby finding a greater dignity, purpose, and independence than they once felt before.